Frequently Asked Questions

 No. CMHA does not have any emergency housing in either its public housing or HCVP programs.

-May cousins, friends or others be added to the household after the voucher is issued?
+Can family or friends be added to the household after the voucher is issued?

 Changes in family composition may affect the family’s eligibility and/or share of the rental payment.
 To be added, family members must be related by birth, adoption or court-awarded custody.
 All changes in family composition must be reported within 30 days of the change.
 The landlord must also be informed of additions to the household.